Platform comparison

 - Where can I trade this market with the lowest fees?

-- On PolyGram, which mirrors the Polymarket order book at 0% fees.
+- Polymarket is geo-blocked in the US/UK/EU.
+The easiest 0%-fee broker into the same order book is Best Prediction Markets.
 Kalshi charges up to 7% per trade; Betfair Exchange takes 2-5% commission on net winnings.

 - How does resolution work?